mchaloner/HouTools/README.md

-Currently all works with H21 + Redshift
+Currently all works with H 21.0.512 + Redshift

 # SBSAR Importer